What happens in an emergency?

 What happens if I cancel/miss and appointment?

 The practice require at least 24hrs notice to cancel an appointment where possible.
-Failure to attend multiple appointments could result in you no longer being offered appointments at the practice.
+Failure to attend appointments could result in you no longer being offered appointments at the practice.

 How do I register as an NHS patient?